wallarm/product-documentation/docs/4.6/fast/en/qsg/deployment.md

 4. Move your mouse cursor over the **Token** field of the created node and copy the value.

-    >   #### Info:: Note on token
-    >
+    !!! info "Note on token"
-    >   It is possible to retrieve the token via a Wallarm API call as well.
+        It is possible to retrieve the token via a Wallarm API call as well.
 However, that is beyond the scope of this document.

 ##  3. Prepare a file containing the necessary environment variables